GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

 ### Show support for the API

 Are you planning to use the Wake Lock API?
-Your public support helps the Chrome team prioritize features, and shows other browser vendors how critical it is to support them.
+Your public support helps the Chrome team prioritize features and shows other browser vendors how critical it is to support them.

-* Share how you plan to use it on the [WICG Discourse thread][wicg-discourse]
+* Share how you plan to use the API on the [WICG Discourse thread][wicg-discourse].
 * Send a Tweet to [@ChromiumDev][cr-dev-twitter] with `#wakelock` and let us know where and how you're using it.